 A cookie is a text file saved to your computer’s hard disk by a website so it can remember who you are.
+This helps us to improve our website and deliver a better more personalised service.
 Cookies only record pages of a website that have been visited by your computer and the duration of the visit to those pages.
 These remain on your computer until you leave the website and allow you to carry information across pages of the website without having to re-enter information, for example when putting items into a shopping basket, or logging in to a site.
+They collect statistical data about your browsing actions and patterns and do not identify you as an individual.
 Some cookies will stay on your computer after leaving the website.
 For a more detailed explanation, see the types of cookies below.

 Also called a transient cookie, a cookie that is erased when you close the web browser.
 The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from your computer.
 They typically will store information in the form of a session identification that does not personally identify the user.